aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 - The `PoisonTouch` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on the target
 - The target has the `Poison` [condition](../Actors%20states/Conditions.md)
-- There is an attacker (assumed to be an enemy party member) and its `poisonres` is less than 100 (it's not immune)
+- There is an attacker (assumed to be an enemy party member) and its `poisonres` is less than 100 (it's not immune).
+NOTE: this contradicts the game's description because it is not a "chance" to get poisoned
 - `nonphysical` is false

 If all of the above are fufilled, [SetCondition](../Actors%20states/Conditions%20methods/SetCondition.md) is called to set the `Poison` [condition](../Actors%20states/Conditions.md) on the corresponding enemy party member of the attacker for 2 turns